Rufus Hathaway

-Rufus Hathaway (1770–1822) was an American physician and folk art painter.
+Rufus Hathaway (1770–1822) was an American medical doctor and folk art painter.
 He lived in southern Massachusetts, where he painted numerous portraits between 1790 and 1795.
 He later studied medicine and established himself as a doctor at Duxbury.

 Hathway was born in Freetown, Massachusetts, and was the eldest of six children born to Asa Hathaway and Mary Phillips; his father and grandfather were ship carpenters.
 The family moved several times, settling in Bristol, Rhode Island in the mid-1780s.
 The source of Hathaway's artistic training is unknown, though it is believed he may have worked as a decorative artist or apprentice ship-carver; as a painter he appears to have been self-taught.
 He is known to have been active in the vicinity of Taunton, Massachusetts in 1790.
 Hathaway arrived in Duxbury in 1791, and began painting portraits of members of locally prominent families.
 In 1795 he married Judith Winsor, the daughter of a locally important merchant.
 He took up medicine at this time, possibly at the behest of his new wife's family, studying with Dr. Isaac Winslow of Marshfield.
 He seems to have abandoned painting, as very few works by his hand are known after the time of his marriage, although paintings dating to as late as 1808 have been documented.
 Hathaway had twelve children by Judith; at one time the only physician in Duxbury, he was highly respected in the field, and was elected Honorary Fellow of the Massachusetts Medical Society shortly before his death.
 One of his granddaughters was the abolitionist and suffragist Judith Winsor Smith, and surgeon Frederick Winsor was a great-nephew.